invisible-bo/Kitty_player/README.md

 ```
 npm start
 ```
-- if not working on Mac try this command and try again
+- if not working on Mac try this command and `npm start` again
 ```
 npm cache clean --force
 ```